 The purpose of Kalamazoo College’s Social Media Policy is to provide users with reasonable expectations for engagement on social media platforms and ensure optimal balance in the benefit-risk equation relative to the College’s image and reputation.

-For the purpose of this social media policy, “College social media accounts” includes, but is not limited to, departmental, divisional, unit and Office of College Marketing and Communication accounts.
+For the purpose of this social media policy, “College social media accounts” include, but are not limited to, departmental, divisional, unit and Office of College Marketing and Communication accounts.
 With the exception of the naming of social media accounts, this policy does not address accounts created and managed by student groups and organizations.
 Users of College social media accounts, as well as student groups and organizations, are encouraged to follow Kalamazoo College best practices posted on the BrandK website.

 The performance expectations outlined in this social media policy are subject to the procedures for review and disciplinary action outlined in the Employee Handbook.